maweigert/napari-particles/README.md

 # napari-particles (WIP)

-A particle layer for napari (super rough draft)
+A particle layer for napari

 ----------------------------------